Jonathan L. Walton: Career

 Walton began his professional career as a minister while pursuing his academic studies.
 He served as the officiating pastor of Memorial West Presbyterian Church in Newark, New Jersey.

-In 2003, he was appointed a lecturer at Princeton University’s Department of Religion and The Program in African American Studies.
-He accepted a position as assistant professor of Religious Studies at the University of California in 2006.
+In 2003, he was appointed a lecturer at Princeton University's Department of Religion and The Program in African American Studies.
+He accepted a position as assistant professor of Religious Studies at the University of California, Riverside in 2006.

 Walton joined the faculty at Harvard University in 2010 as assistant professor of African American Religions, Harvard Divinity School, and resident scholar of Lowell House, Harvard College.

 In 2012, he was appointed the Plummer Professor of Christian Morals and Pusey Minister in the Memorial Church, following the death of the Rev. Peter J. Gomes, who served in the position for 41 years.

-Walton served on several boards and committees at Harvard as well as the Board of Trustees at Princeton Theological Seminary, and the National Advisory Board of the John C. Danforth Center on Religion & Politics at Washington University in St. Louis.
+Walton served on several boards and committees at Harvard.
+He was also on the Board of Trustees at Princeton Theological Seminary, and the National Advisory Board of the John C. Danforth Center on Religion & Politics at Washington University.

 In 2019, he was appointed the Dean of Wake Forest University School of Divinity, Presidential Chair in Religion & Society and Dean of Wait Chapel.

 In 2022, he was announced as the new President of Princeton Theological Seminary, a seminary in Princeton, New Jersey.
 In this position, he succeeded the previous president, Presbyterian minister M. Craig Barnes.

 Scholarship

-Much of Walton's scholarship is focused on evangelical Christianity, and its relationship to mass media and political culture.
-His first book, Watch This!
-The Ethics and Aesthetics of Black Televangelism (NYU Press 2009), examines the theological and political traditions of African American religious broadcasters.
+Walton is focused on evangelical Christianity, and its relationship to media and politics.

-His work and insights have been featured in several national and international news outlets including the New York Times, CNN, Huffpost and Time.
-Walton is an outspoken advocate for oppressed and vulnerable people in society.
+He has published articles in the New York Times, CNN, Huffpost and Time.
+Walton is an advocate for oppressed and vulnerable people in society.

-Walton's book A Lens of Love: Reading the Bible in Its World for Our World (Westminster John Knox Press 2018), is an extension of his work from the pulpit and classroom.
-The book is the interpretative exploration of the Bible from the perspective of the most vulnerable and violated characters in scripture.

-In his review of the book, Cornel West said Walton “is one of the very few grand figures in American culture who is both public intellectual and prophetic preacher.
+In reviewing Walton's book, A Lens of Love, Cornel West said Walton “is one of the very few grand figures in American culture who is both public intellectual and prophetic preacher.
 His brilliant work and visionary words are legendary at Harvard and throughout the country and world.
 This timely book is another testament to his calling rooted in the legacies of Martin Luther King Jr., Benjamin Elijah Mays, Reinhold Niebuhr and Fannie Lou Hamer.”

 Walton was appointed dean of the Wake Forest University School of Divinity in April 2019.
 He assumed the position on July 1, 2019.